 The purpose of selecting a proper size relating to the FOV (field of view) measurements of your final application is to ensure your camera gets focused on that particular distance while being calibrated.

 A slight focus adjustment translates to the focal length and devalues a previous calibration.
 Typically, aperture alterations negatively impact the accuracy of the calibration.

-Calibration patterns need to occupy most of the image for accurate camera calibration.
-As a general principle, your calibration pattern should occupy half of the pixel in a frontal observation.
+Calibration camera patterns need to occupy most of the image for accurate camera calibration.
+As a general principle, your calibration camera pattern should occupy half of the pixel in a frontal observation.

 Below are the different calibrating patterns to pick from: